JakeWharton/jakewharton.com/_posts/2021-05-27-cross-compiling-static-rust-binaries-in-docker-for-raspberry-pi.md

 The full and final `Dockerfile` can be found [here](https://github.com/JakeWharton/NormallyClosed/blob/a21e4de89ef90417a99cadf75c2b6297eda35735/Dockerfile) for reference.
 The repository also contains GitHub Actions setup for building the standalone binaries as well as the multi-architecture Docker container.

 Hopefully this helps someone!
 It was a couple nights of piecing together all the steps for me.
-And hey if you have a garage door and a spare Pi lying around, maybe try out [Normally Closed](https://github.com/JakeWharton/NormallyClosed)!
+And hey if you have a garage door and a spare Pi lying around maybe try out [Normally Closed](https://github.com/JakeWharton/NormallyClosed)!